-Although the cost of living is much lower in rural and southern Taiwan, most new arrivals settle in Taipei.
+Most new arrivals to Taiwan settle in Taipei.
 A comparatively expensive city, the 2024 Mercer Cost of Living Survey ranked Taipei as 69th out of 226 other popular expat cities.
-This is still far below other regional hubs such as Hong Kong, Tokyo in Japan, Beijing in China, or Singapore though.
+This is still far below other regional hubs such as Hong Kong, Tokyo in Japan, Beijing in China, and Singapore.

-In general, if earning an expat salary, one can enjoy a higher standard of living than back home, even if the actual wage is lower before adjusting for purchasing power.
-That said, many foreigners soon discover that they can generally afford more with less money.
-Even as a local hire, new arrivals will probably be paid a 'foreigner salary' rather than a local one, especially if bilingual, and certainly if speaking English or another foreign language is considered a necessary skill for the position.
+In general, if you are earning an expat salary, you can enjoy a higher standard of living than back home, even if the actual wage is lower before adjusting for purchasing power.
+Many foreigners soon discover that they can generally afford more with less money.
+Even as a local hire, you will probably be paid a ‘foreigner salary’ rather than a local one, especially if you are bilingual, and certainly if speaking English or another foreign language is required for the position.

-That said, Taipei has as much of a consumer culture as many large Western or Asian cities, and expat families will need to decide how much of their monthly income they are prepared to spend to maintain the lifestyle they were living in their home countries.
-Western clothing and foodstuffs are generally pricier than local options.
+That said, Taipei has as much consumer culture as many large Western or Asian cities.
+As an expat family, you will need to decide how much of your monthly income you are prepared to spend to maintain the lifestyle you were living in your home country.
+Western clothing and foodstuffs are typically pricier than local options.

 Cost of accommodation in Taipei

-Although higher than elsewhere in Taiwan, housing in Taipei is generally affordable, as renting and living centrally is not as expensive as it might be in Western cities.
+Although higher than elsewhere in Taiwan, housing in Taipei is largely affordable, as renting and living centrally is not as expensive as it might be in Western cities.
+While renting is affordable, you’ll find that the properties in the city are smaller than you may be used to, so you’ll need to adjust to this.

-On the other hand, buying property in Taipei is prohibitively expensive, as real estate costs are similar to those in more expensive countries.
+Conversely, buying property in Taipei is prohibitively expensive, as real estate costs are similar to those in more expensive countries.
+Utilities during the warmer summer months can also be pricier than usual, as air-conditioning is necessary.

 Cost of transport in Taipei

-Getting around in Taipei is easy and affordable, thanks to the city's extensive and reliable public transport network.
-Most expats find owning a car an unnecessary expense and choose to travel on the MRT or the city's buses.
+Thanks to Taipei’s extensive and reliable public transport network, getting around in the city is easy and affordable.
+Most expats find owning a car unnecessary and choose to travel on the MRT or the city’s buses.

-Thrifty expats can purchase a smart card to access both the MRT and buses, and this will also provide discounts.
+You can purchase a smart card to access both the MRT and buses, which also provides discounts.
 Taxis are also available; although they are comparatively pricier than public transport, they are still affordable by global standards.

 Cost of groceries and goods in Taipei

-One downside of cooking at home is that it can cost as much as eating out, especially if cooking Western food.
-This can be frustrating for those who prefer cooking their food or like to have total control of ingredients and the cooking process.
+One downside of cooking at home is that it can cost as much as eating out, especially if you cook Western food.
+This can be frustrating for those who prefer to cook their food or like to have total control of ingredients and the cooking process.

 Goods tend to be cheaper in Taiwan than they are in the US or UK.
 With all the street stalls selling accessories and the affordability of decor and furniture, items tend to be cheaper than in other countries.

 While many goods in Taipei are cheap, they are often poorly made.
-This is especially true when it comes to textiles and some electronics brands.
-Sheets, pillows, blankets, towels and curtains tend to be of inferior quality, and many are made of synthetic, even plastic-like fabrics.
+This is especially true for textiles and some electronics brands.
+Sheets, pillows, blankets, towels, and curtains are frequently of inferior quality, and many are made of synthetic, even plastic-like fabrics.
 Despite the abundance of inexpensive goods, imported luxury brands are costly due to high import duties.

 Cost of entertainment and eating out in Taipei